Email Alert Scam

 INCOMING EMAIL RESPONSE OPTIONS

-When you receive an email that (A) confirms an action taken by you (i.e. you made a purchase), or (B) instructs you to take action or be penalized, you should be careful.
+When you receive an email that (A) confirms an action taken by you (i.e., you made a purchase), or (B) instructs you to take action or be penalized, you should be careful.

-Another scam claims that this is your final notice before your domain name expires.
+Another scam claims this is your final notice before your domain name expires.
 In this case, option two below is always recommended.

 You can proceed in one of two ways.